sandraelekes/pands-project-2020/README.md

 # Programming and scripting project 2020

 This repository is used for the final project given during the Programming and scripting module on Higher Diploma in Data Analytics course from GMIT.
+Topic of the project is research and investigation of IFisher's ris dataset.

 Detailed project description can be found on [GitHub](https://github.com/ianmcloughlin/project-pands-2020/blob/master/project.pdf) from the lecturer Ian McLoughlin.